cl-illc/nlp1-2020/index.md

 - Bayesian methods in NLP

 An important component of the course is a hands-on practical, in which the students will have the opportunity to implement a number of language processing methods and perform experiments on a real-world task: sentiment analysis of movie reviews.
+The hands-on-practical consists of two parts and will be completed in groups of two.

 ## Recommended reading